nomadworldmap/nomad-world-map/readme.txt

 == Changelog ==
+= 1.3.1 =
+* Few minor bug fixed

+= 1.3.0 =
+* Fixed the Google API compatibility bug
+* Title of the post you want to link to form field also accepts post ID now

 = 1.2.31 =
 * Fixed the post id not being saved when the location content was set to "post excerpt" ( if you have tried to link blog post to locations but the excerpt was missing.
 Then you need to edit the location under "Route Editor -> Edit location" and search for the blog post again and then update the location )
 * Fixed sometimes not being able to add new routes after creating a new map
 * Fixed several php notices breaking the route editor when WP_DEBUG was enabled
 * Fixed the linked url not showing up correctly in the location list in the route editor
 * Restricted the width of the location position dropdown
 * Added Swedish (sv_SE) translations, via [Elger](http://20x.se/)

 = 1.2.30 =